arya18mak/Geofencing-using-IoT/README.md

 ## Usage
 <p align="justify">
 x_cord and y_cord are the trained regressors for 18 by 10 sqft region which had 3 Wifi routers. coordinatescapturexl.csv contains signal readings of the routers at particular coordinates.
 Flask app can be used as it is by replacing regressors for a particular region.
-Heroku was used to host the app and the database, IFTTT for triggering requests for alerts.
+Heroku was used to host the app and the database and IFTTT for triggering requests for alerts.
 </p>